This is a question we are often asked, and we highly recommend that cargo insurance is taken out on every shipment.

 Freight insurance cost takes into account a variety of factors, including the value of goods, origin and destination points, and even the carrier’s loss history.
 The mode of transportation is also a factor.
 For example, insurance on sea shipments may be more expensive than on air shipments, since goods are exposed to various risks for an extended length of time.

+Note.
 It is not the carriers responsibility to insure the goods being shipped.

 Which is not great news if your goods are damaged, delayed or lost and your customers are waiting or your shelves are standing empty.

 What’s more, without cargo insurance you may be liable for the damage or loss of other people’s goods thanks to General Average – which requires customers whose cargo survives a voyage to compensate anyone whose cargo was abandoned to protect the cargo vessel.